Best Things to Do & Places to Eat in Apollo Beach, Florida

 American Honey Creamery, Apollo Beach

 This locally owned, locally sourced ice cream shop is a must.
-The ice cream is handmade and the flavors are insanely good!
-Plus, they offer dairy free options (which makes this dairy intolerant girl so, so happy!).
+The ice cream is handmade and there are plenty of flavors to choose from.
+Plus, they typically have one or two dairy-free options available.

-Grab a scoop, sit outside, and snap a photo with the cow (statue) named Polly.
+Grab a scoop, sit outside, and snap a photo with Polly the cow statue.

-Oh, and if you’re not feeling ice cream, American Honey also offers coffee beverages, other drinks, baked goods, and breakfast items.
+Not feeling ice cream?
+American Honey also offers coffee beverages, other drinks, baked goods, and breakfast items.
 (Check out the menu here.)
-And, they stay open fairly late!
+They stay open fairly late!

-If you have any questions about the area, ask away in the comments.
+If you have any questions about the area or recommendations to add, leave a comment.

-And, if you’re interested in a visit and need a place to stay, click here to check out our Mid Century Modern vacation rental located on a canal with access to Tampa Bay.
+Need a place to stay when you visit?
+Check out our Mid Century Modern vacation rental located on a canal with direct access to Tampa Bay.

 Happy travels 🙂